When you watch Ajan listening to someone, it’s quite a sight to behold.

 I’m listening! he says.
 Really he is saying to himself “Stop whatever you’re thinking – now just listen for the moment.”

 I learned something about this myself recently.
-Two days ago I had done something wrong (of which more later) and Ajan was talking to me, telling me my mistake and telling me what I needed to do to correct myself and not allow such a thing to happen again.
+Two days ago I had done something wrong (the precise subject is not really important here) and Ajan was talking to me, telling me my mistake and telling me what I needed to do to correct myself and not allow such a thing to happen again.

 As I was listening to him, I looked inside, and saw how in my mind there was a little shock of resistance to each word he said – how the words were like cold raindrops hitting the skin.